 - Make sure that the printer is powered on, is on-line and ready to print. - Verify that the printer and the configuration are good by printing the printer settings page.
 Refer to the Quick Setup Guide.
-If the test fails, check: - a If the LED is not blinking after connected to the network, then the network firmware settings may be corrupted. - In this event, try to restore the factory default settings of the print server.
-To reset the print server, turn off the printer and then turn it on while holding down the + button.
-Keep the button pressed down until the LCD display shows READY.
+If the test fails, check: - a If the LED is not blinking after connected to the network, then the network firmware settings may be corrupted. - In this event, try to restore the factory default settings of the print server by pressing the Network Test Button on the back of the printer for more than 5 seconds.
+Once you have done that, turn off the printer and then on again.
 You can check the settings by printing the printer settings page.

-If the configuration page prints but you cannot print documents, try the following a If you are using TCP/IP:

-If none of the following steps are successful, there is almost certainly a hardware or network problem!
+2 If the configuration page prints but you cannot print documents. try the following if none of the following steps are successful, there is almost certainly a hardware or network problem!